Naropa Magazine

 From its inaugural summer session in 1974, the Naropa Institute stressed experiential engagement over dispassionate observation, introducing students to the idea of the scholar-practitioner in all disciplines.

-By Carole Clements
+By Carole Clements, MA, MFA

 Being Sex: A Contemplative Take on "Doing It"